michpara/ITI1120-Introduction-to-Computing-I/Labs/Lab3/README.md

 # Lab 3

-Open Lab03.pdf for explanation of Lab 3.
+Instructions for Lab 2 in Lab03.pdf